Shmilowitz/PythonIMDbSolutions/README.md

 -------
 * Making functions for repeatative code.
 Eg. Plotting data
 * Improve quantity and quality of comments
+* Get SciPy module to work, and SKlearn for mean shift algorithm
+* Calculate and plot the mean line
 # Solutions

 Questions asked